MAKE A DIFFERENCE

 Pack the release with details.
 Include information about which schools are participating, how many classrooms, the total count of students and the total number of volunteers involved.
 Find a good quote.
 See if someone in your organization can work up a quick, compelling quote about the importance and impact of this event.

-Remember to include Montana Campus Compact, AmeriCorps, AmeriCorps VISTA, SeniorCorps in the press release.
+Remember to include Montana Campus Compact, Serve Montana, AmeriCorps, AmeriCorps VISTA, SeniorCorps in the press release.